jazmy/tiktokknowledgebase/README.md

    npx whisper-node download
    ```

+press enter to download the base.en as default

+4. Rename .env-example to .env and paste in your OpenAI API key

-4. Update the configuration file:
+5. Update the configuration file:

    The configuration parameters are defined in the `config.js` file.
 Below is a description of each parameter:

+6. Place all your videos into the "videos" folder.

-5. Run the video processing pipeline:
+7. Run the video processing pipeline:

    ```sh
    node processAllVideos.js